sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/writing_an_indexer.md

 <center><img src="https://sourcegraphstatic.com/docs.sourcegraph.com/lsif-graphviz/6.png" width="33%"></center>

 Some tools populate monikers in a multi-pass process.
-This is how early versions of lsif-go worked, and how lsif-tsc currently works.
+This is how early versions of lsif-go worked.
 The first pass will export import and export monikers but no package information.
 The second pass outputs additional monikers that are correlated with the package information (using the contents of a dependency manifest such as a go.mod file or a package.json).

 As an illustrative example, we suppose that the first pass of lsif-go outputs monikers with the _go_ scheme but no package information.